wordofwarning/wordofwarning.org/current/2026-turn/index.md

 Get a feel for it with [images from last year's Turn](/galleries/2025-turn).

-Fluidly lyrical, effervescently acrobatic, or eccentrically innovative, let Turn&nbsp;2025 transport you into a frenzy of dance…
+Fluidly lyrical, effervescently acrobatic, or eccentrically innovative, let Turn&nbsp;2026 transport you into a frenzy of dance…

 #### Artists
-*Participating&nbsp;artists&nbsp;will&nbsp;be&nbsp;announced&nbsp;in&nbsp;early&nbsp;February.*<small>
+*Participating&nbsp;artists&nbsp;will&nbsp;be&nbsp;announced&nbsp;in&nbsp;early&nbsp;February.*<br>*<a href="http://turnmcr.posthaven.com" target="_blank">Call for Proposals</a> open until Friday 16 January, 5pm.*

 #### Entry
-Pay What You Decide: £20/15/£10/£5/£0 (advance booking recommended).
+Pay What You Decide: £20/£15/£10/£5/£0 (advance booking recommended).

 Tickets: available <a href="https://contactmcr.com" target="_blank">online via Contact</a> from mid-January.